-We reviewed Boeing Alert Service Bulletin 737-53A1358, dated April 27, 2017.
-This service information describes procedures for repetitive inspections, replacement, and applicable on-condition actions for certain fuselage crown skin panels.
+We reviewed Boeing Alert Service Bulletin 757-53A0107, dated July 20, 2017.
+The service information describes procedures for detecting and correcting scribe line damage on fuselage skin.
 This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.